Chances are, you didn’t look at one house, one apartment, one condo or one co-op before you chose the place you call home.

 Use an expert to learn your options

-An experienced broker who knows the area, the companies and the policies can be an invaluable guide, whether you own a one-bedroom condo or an eight-story apartment building.
+An experienced broker who knows the area, the insurance companies and the policies can be an invaluable guide, whether you own a one-bedroom condo or an eight-story apartment building.
 And if you only hear from the person you use when the annual bill arrives, it’s definitely time to find someone else.